-(b) Any prisoner who knowingly and willfully exposes genitalia to an employee while the employee is in the performance of the employee's duties is guilty of shall be punished as a Class I felony.felon and shall be sentenced to a minimum term of six months and a maximum term of 12 months in the State's prison.
+(b) Any prisoner who knowingly and willfully exposes genitalia to an employee while the employee is in the performance of the employee's duties is guilty of a Class I felony.
+Notwithstanding G.S.
+15A-1340.17, a person convicted of a violation of this subsection shall be sentenced to an active punishment with a minimum term of six months.

-- (d) Sentences imposed under this Article section shall run consecutively to and shall commence at the expiration of any sentence being served served, for any offense, by the person sentenced under this section.sentenced." - SECTION 2.(b) This section becomes effective December 1, 2021, and applies to offenses committed on or after that date.
+(d) Sentences imposed under this Article section shall run consecutively to and shall commence at the expiration of any sentence being served served, for any offense, by the person sentenced under this section.sentenced."

+SECTION 2.(b) This section becomes effective December 1, 2021, and applies to offenses committed on or after that date.